> Folk Music > Songs > Germany Clockmaker

 There appear to be only two other published versions of the Germany Clockmaker, in Folk Song Today No. 3 and J.N.
 Healy, Ballads From the Pubs of Ireland (Cork: Mercier Press, 1965).
 There are no recorded versions on disc, but the song compares very closely with The German Musicianer on Harry Cox’s album English Love Songs.

-George Spicer sang The German Clockmender at home in Selsfield, West Hoathly, Sussex, in 1974.
-This recording made by Mike Yates was published in the same year on Spicer’s Topic album of traditional songs and ballads, Blackberry Fold.
-Mike Yates noted:
+George Spicer sang The German Clockmender at home in Selsfield, West Hoathly, Sussex in 1974.
+This recording made by Mike Yates was released in the same year on Spicer’s Topic album of traditional songs and ballads, Blackberry Fold, and was included in 2015 on the Musical Traditions anthology of songs and recitations from the Mike Yates collection, I Wish There Was No Prisons.
+Mike Yates noted on the first album:

 In the folk repertoire, certain nationalities carry a stereotype image.
 The Scots are well known for their meanness and the Irish are likewise drunken fools.
 In a group of songs, which includes The German Musicianer as sung by the late Harry Cox, we find the Germans being characterised in a different role!
 As George says, “It’s a song that you can take either way.”